The Fairbanks Youth Symphony

 The Fairbanks Youth String Orchestra is an entry level group for beginning level string players with some sight reading ability.
 Musicians should have at least one year experience with their instrument.
 The emphasis of the group is to develop ensemble playing skills, increase sight reading skills, and develop a cooperative spirit where every player realizes their importance to the whole.
 Seating is based on music reading ability, physical comfort (player's size), and balance of sound.
 Emphasis in seating is placed on cooperation and offering a range of experience.
 Two balanced violin sections are striven for with both sections being given some "first" violin and some "second" violin parts.
 Seating is at the discretion of the conductor.
 Rehearsals are held on Saturday mornings from 10:00 am to 11:30 am with a snack break midway through the rehearsal.
 (The conductor asks that all players arrive 10 to 15 minutes early for tuning.)
 The rehearsals are held at the UAF fine arts complex, music building room 217.

-Dr. Daniel Strawser
+Conductor: Dr. Daniel Strawser

 Dr. Daniel Strawser is a cellist, educator, and conductor who has taught and performed throughout the United States.